Helping businesses change from within

 The background

-When the UKRF invests in equities – or, company shares – it becomes a shareholder in those companies.
-As a result, we have the right to a vote on any resolutions or actions taken during shareholder meetings.
-We use EOS’s voting service to enable us to vote on a scale we could not otherwise manage.
-To give you an idea of the level of EOS’s activity over a full year: during 2021, they provided vote recommendations allowing us to vote on 18,491 resolutions, across 1,378 meetings.
+In the event that the UKRF invests in equities – or company shares – it would become a shareholder in those companies.
+As a result, we would have the right to a vote on any resolutions or actions taken during shareholder meetings.
+In that case we would use EOS’s voting service to enable us to vote on a scale we could not otherwise manage.
+EOS’s global proxy voting rights govern their recommendations to proxy voting clients.
+It directly references ESG factors and aims to harness voting rights in conjunction with achieving engagement outcomes.

-Our engagement activities enable long-term institutional investors to be more active owners of their assets, through dialogue with companies on environmental, social and governance issues.
-We believe this is essential to build a global financial system that delivers improved long-term returns for investors, as well as better, more sustainable outcomes for society.
+EOS's engagement activities enable long-term institutional investors to be more active owners of their assets, through dialogue with companies on environmental, social and governance issues.
+EOS believes this is essential to build a global financial system that delivers improved long-term returns for investors, as well as better, more sustainable outcomes for society.

 Focus on human rights